Royal Free Hospital: Ekweremadu organ trafficking case

 In February 2022 a Nigerian male was presented to a private renal unit at the Royal Free hospital, in an attempt to persuade doctors to carry out an £80,000 kidney transplant.
 For a fee, a medical secretary at the hospital acted as an interpreter between the man and the doctors, to try to convince them he was an altruistic donor.
 Later, Ike Ekweremadu was convicted of organ trafficking, along with his wife Beatrice, and a doctor, Obinna Obeta, with the aim of harvesting the man’s kidney for Ekweremadu's daughter, Sonia.
 The court heard that Chris Agbo, an NHS consultant nephrologist at Hinchingbrooke hospital in Cambridgeshire, was paid by the Ekweremadus to facilitate the proposed transplant.
 Agbo also helped arrange a previous successful kidney transplant at the Royal Free, involving another man suspected of being trafficked from Nigeria, the jury was told.

 Facilities

 The Royal Free Hospital has a high-level isolation unit equipped to treat highly infectious diseases such as Ebola virus disease.
 In 2014, the British nurse William Pooley was successfully treated for Ebola virus disease at the unit.
 In December 2014, Pauline Cafferkey, a British health worker diagnosed with Ebola in Glasgow was transferred to the unit for treatment.
 The unit has also previously been used to treat a patient with Crimean–Congo hemorrhagic fever.

 Significant advances in the fields of liver medicine (hepatology) and transplantation; renal disease and dialysis; haematology and haemophilia have been made at the Royal Free, and the trust now treats all patients needing dialysis in north and central London.
 The department of liver medicine is recognised as one of the leading research units of its type in the world: it was founded by Professor Dame Sheila Sherlock.

+The Royal Free Hospital Children’s School (RFHCS) offers education to children who are patients on the paediatric wards at the Royal Free Hospital; it also offers education to children within the Royal Free Eating Disorder Service at Queen Mary's House, and to children with additional medical or mental health needs, in particular Emotionally Based School Avoidance behaviour, at the Konstam Centre in Highgate.